 The goal is to focus on the dialogue in a limbo-state, where the characters and their environment become universal archetypes.

-Mr. Pleasant is a feature-length narrative film that follows Asher Naim, Israeli ambassador to Ethiopia during the mass airlift of Ethiopian Jews to Israel in 1991.
-The film follows Naim as he witnesses the final weeks of a 2,000-year-old culture that is forever changed in a matter of hours as the Ethiopian Jews board planes for a new world.
+Exodus '91 is a feature-length narrative film that follows Asher Naim, Israeli ambassador to Ethiopia during the mass airlift of Ethiopian Jews to Israel in 1991.
+Through Naim's eyes we witnesses the final weeks of a 2,000-year-old culture that is forever changed as the Ethiopian Jews board planes for a new world.

 In the Middle East, the birthplace of Christianity, Christians and other minorities are being violently persecuted, driven out of their homes, and killed.
 Faithkeepers gives face and voice to the humanitarian crisis and genocide affecting millions in the Middle East as a result of religious and ethnic persecution.